Posted by: Chris Barylick

 Category: News, Software

-Michael Tsai’s must-have shareware program, SpamSieve, has just been updated to version 2.9.4.
-The new version, a 10 megabyte download, adds the following fixes and improvements:
+Michael Tsai’s must-have shareware program, SpamSieve, has just been updated to version 2.9.6.
+The new version, a 10.7 megabyte download, adds the following fixes and changes:

 – Made various changes to improve SpamSieve’s filtering accuracy.

 – SpamSieve now understands that @icloud.com, @me.com, and @mac.com are equivalent, so it’s better that finding the proper inbox in Apple Mail when you train a message as good.
 (For non-Apple IMAP and POP mail accounts, you can define aliases manually, as before.
 Go to the Accounts tab of Mail’s preferences and enter all the addresses – separated by commas – in the Email Address field.)

 – Customers have reported that Sync Services does not work reliably on Mac OS X 10.8 Mountain Lion.
 Thus, rather than having Outlook use Sync Services to sync its contacts with the system address book, SpamSieve now offers a feature to load the Outlook address book directly.
 (This ensures that SpamSieve doesn’t mark messages from people in your address book as spam.)
 Outlook users are encouraged to make sure that Use Entourage/Outlook address book is checked in SpamSieve’s preferences and to click the Load button.
 For more information, see the Use Entourage/Outlook address book section of the manual.

 – SpamSieve is now better able to handle invalid data received from a mail program.

 – When Using a Spam Mailbox on the Server, SpamSieve is better at handling errors from Mail that could cause a trained spam message to go to the local spam mailbox instead.